 Butterflies, along with moths (which are not dealt with in this section), belong to the Order Lepidoptera.
-We have over 400 species of butterfly in Australia, with 86 species within the borders of the ACT.
+We have over 400 species of butterfly in Australia.
 Our local butterflies belong to five families: the Skippers (Hesperiidae), Blues (Lycaenidae), Nymphs (Nymphalidae), Swallowtails (Papillionidae), and the Whites and Yellows (Pieridae).

 When taking photos of butterflies, it is most helpful to obtain images of both the upperside (dorsal) view of the wings, in addition to the underside (ventral) view of the wings.
 This makes the identification process much easier for some of the hard-to-identify species.
 If possible, including features of the butterfly’s surrounds for context can be helpful for determining the relative size of the butterfly.
 Bear in mind that as a butterfly ages, it can become quite tatty and faded, so that it may have chunks of a wing missing, or appear much paler than it otherwise appears in photos.